Athlyn has shared her life with four parrots, written articles for avian publications, and helped owners address troubling parrot behaviors.

 Owners can train a parrot to talk by using word association.
-For example, while giving a parrot an orange, the owner could say, "Want an orange?"
+For example, food treats can help a parrot learn how to talk.
+While giving a parrot an orange, the owner could say, "Want an orange?"
 This helps the parrot to associate the word, "orange," with the particular food it is being given.
 If it enjoys a certain food, it associates something pleasurable with that word and will be encouraged to use that word for a repeat experience or to request that food.

 If a parrot asks for a nut on its own, owners should reward the bird by using positive reinforcement and giving the parrot the requested item.

 In this fashion, the parrot comes to associate words with rewards, which makes learning to talk a positive experience.